ZayedShahcode/One-AI/README.md

-One-AI is a NextJS based modern chatbot that can give answer to any of your query.
+One-AI is a NextJS based modern chatbot made with Langgraph framework.

 ## Getting Started